Are you relatively strong?

 As I’m sure you understand, there’s a right way and a wrong way to approach all this.
 To sum up: among competitive lifters the majority should gain weight but not at the expense of becoming relatively weak.
 The weight gain should be somewhat in proportion to the strength gains.

-A fun approach to relative strength for the non-competitive lifter
+A fun approach for non-competitors

 Relative strength is actually interesting for those who aren’t competitive lifters and only want to look good or simply feel strong.
 I will cover the aspects of dieting and relative strength in a different article as it takes a very different turn.
 For now let’s look at a different way of planning your training for relative strength gains.